AlexisSamp/BabyNamesDashboard-Statistics-Canada-replica/README.md

 ## Data Cleaning With Power Query
 The data was cleaned and transformed in Power Query Editor to create an analysis-ready data model:

-* Selected relevant fields:
+- Selected relevant fields:
   - Year (REF_DATE)
   - Sex at birth
   - First name at birth
   - Indicator
   - VALUE

-* Standardized categorical values:
+- Standardized categorical values:
-- “Male” replaced as “Boy”
+  - “Male” replaced with “Boy”
-- “Female” replaced as “Girl”
+  - “Female” replaced with “Girl”

-* Normalized name formatting using Capitalize Each Word
+- Normalized name formatting by capitalizing each name

-* Pivoted the dataset on Indicator to separate:
+- Pivoted dataset on Indicator to separate:
   - Frequency
   - Rank
   - Proportion (%)

-* Applied correct data types:
+- Applied correct data types:
-- Frequency & Rank → Whole numbers
+  - Frequency & Rank set as Whole numbers
-- Proportion (%) → Decimal number
+  - Proportion (%) set as Decimal numbers
-* Renamed REF_DATE → Year

 ## Dashboard Features
 * Interactive slicers for Year, Name (search-enabled), and Sex at birth